What are the general requirements for acceptance to the School Psychology EdS and PhD programs at Temple University?

 EdS students can get up to two semesters of leave; PhD students can get up to four semesters.
 A leave does not stop the clock, so you still have to finish within the above limits.
 There is an online form to request a leave, and there is an application fee.

 What is the rule on continuous enrollment?

 Students must be continuously enrolled (taking at least one semester hour of coursework or having an approved leave of absence) for the Fall and Spring semesters from when they matriculate until they graduate.

 Full time is defined as nine semester hours in a given semester.
 Students who are on a full-time internship, or are working on a thesis or dissertation, can be considered full time even with fewer semester hours.
 Ph.D. students can have up to six semesters of full-time dissertation work.

 Can I attend the program part-time and continue to work?

-Although we allow part-time students, many of our classes are offered only during the day.
+Although we allow part-time students, we utilize a cohort model that includes field placements each year in the program.
+Additionally, many of our classes are offered only during the day.
 You cannot complete either program completely in the evening and weekends.
-In addition, Ph.D. students must have one residency year in which they are enrolled full time (nine semester hours) both Fall and Spring.
+In addition, PhD students must have one residency year in which they are enrolled full time (nine semester hours) both fall and spring.